 We are happy to welcome people who are breastfeeding and can make a private space available if required.
 Nappy changing facilities are also available.

 Visiting with Children

 Children are welcome in all the public areas including the searchrooms.
 Younger children can get bored so please bring books or toys to entertain them.
-Food and drink can be consumed in the foyer.

 We aim to be accessible to all visitors.
 If you have a particular requirement or we can help to make your visit more comfortable, please contact us using the details below.